Updated March 19, 2015 –

-With businesses allowing BYOD and the escalating malware abuse, cybercriminals are so successful in invading smartphones, it’s leading to a security services industry totaling $1.88 billion in 2013.
-That’s the finding in an ABI Research report.
+With businesses allowing BYOD and the escalating malware abuse, cybercriminals are so successful in invading smartphones, it’s leading to a security services industry totaling $1.88 billion.

 BYOD is the acronym for bring your own device.
 In trying save money, many businesses mistakenly allow workers to use their own cell phones in their duties at work.
 (See Do BYOD Headaches Outweigh Benefits?
 Yes.)

 Furthermore, a government task force has warned mobile users about a another malware threat.

 The Internet Crime Complaint Center (IC3) warns the malware is especially dangerous for Androids.
 The malware that tricks Android users are called Loozfon and FinFisher, and IC3 issued security tips for users.

 In addition, there’s another warning about mobile banking — even the American Bankers Association in this published report: “Why corporate mobile banking is scary.”

 The banking-industry article explains the difference between corporate and retail mobile banking.
 Corporate mobile banking is used by high net worth executives.
 Retail mobile banking refers to use by the masses.